All posts

 • Stripe Invoicing: Automatic reminders at intervals you define.
 Works well for recurring invoices.

-• n8n or Zapier: For custom sequences.
-Pull overdue invoices from your accounting tool, send reminders through email or SMS, log the touchpoint.
+• n8n or Zapier: n8n is an open-source workflow automation tool that connects apps and services through visual, node-based workflows.
+For custom sequences, pull overdue invoices from your accounting tool, send reminders through email or SMS, log the touchpoint.
 More flexible than built-in tools.

 The choice depends on your existing stack.
 If you already use QuickBooks, start there.
 If you need more control (like SMS reminders or conditional logic based on invoice size), a workflow tool like n8n gives you that flexibility.